 Start with deciding not to look at your phone for the first 5 or 10 minutes!
 Make it easy and achievable and gradually build on that.
 THEN you can even use your phone as a reward for your healthy habit.

 3. “I constantly seek validation through social media, like my self-worth entirely relies on how many people like and comment on my post.
 I don’t know where to start to work on my mental health.”

-Connie: This is a big one and something I have struggled with in the past when you have Instagram addiction.
+Connie: This is a big one and something I have struggled with in the past.
 I had to get comfortable with having few likes when I changed my angle and started showing up as more authentic, as my audience started to change.
 To sit and wait while feeling uncomfortable is a process of self-acceptance and growth, remind yourself that ‘you are enough’.
 Meditation and working with a coach can help.